Six-String Samurai: Plot

 In 1957, the Soviet Union attacks the United States with nuclear weapons, rendering most of the nation uninhabitable.
 The American government has collapsed with the exception of the haven known as Lost Vegas, ruled by King Elvis.
 The Red Army has been besieging Lost Vegas, but the lack of supplies over the years has relegated them to a gang of thugs.
 Forty years later King Elvis dies and radio disc jockey Keith Mortimer announces a call for all musicians to come to Lost Vegas to try to become the new King of Rock 'n' Roll.
 The ending of His message, "Vegas needs a new King!"

 Buddy, a lone guitarist and swordsman, saves an unnamed boy he simply calls "Kid" from a group of bandits; consequently, as the Kid's mother was killed by the bandits he tags along with Buddy much to the latter's annoyance.
 As the duo travel through the desert wasteland, the heavy metal-playing Death stages several attempts to prevent Buddy from reaching Lost Vegas alive and claim the throne for himself.
 After enduring an attack by a bounty-hunting bowling team, Buddy and the Kid steal a car from another musician to continue their journey.
 They are later attacked on the road by bandits but escape.

 When their car breaks down, Buddy and the Kid attempt to borrow a wrench from a suburban family, unaware that they are cannibals.
 Buddy leaves the Kid with them and takes off on foot.
 The Kid is about to be eaten but is spared after a group of Windmill People invade the home and the family flees with Buddy and the Kid's abandoned car after revealing they had a socket wrench needed to fix it.
-Buddy returns to defeat the Windmill People, the two reunite and continue their journey on an abandoned motorcycle.
+Buddy returns to defeat the Windmill People; he is reunited with the Kid and they continue their journey on an abandoned motorcycle.
 Meanwhile, Death has been killing off all other musicians coming across his path and taking their guitar picks as trophies.